-Among the topics to be discussed will be a comparison of the development of separate political cultures in the two countries, comparisons of government institutions, election systems, federalism, and regionalism, and comparisons of each country's policy approaches toward the economy, health care, gun control, same-sex marriage, language, free speech, abortion, and the role of religion in education.
+The course focuses on the comparative politics of the United States and Canada and on international relations between the two countries.
+Among the topics to be discussed will be a comparison of the development of separate political cultures in the two countries, comparisons of government institutions, election systems, federalism, and regionalism, and comparisons of each country's policy approaches toward the economy, health care, gun control, language, free speech, legal marijuana, abortion, and the role of religion in education.
 Issues important in international relations between the two countries will also be discussed - this includes trade, border security, and control of the Arctic.
 Class excursions will visit the Ontario Parliament Buildings and Fort York, site of an important battle in the War of 1812.
-The course will take place during commemorations of the two hundredth anniversary of the War of 1812 in Canada.

 The Ryerson University Residence and Location

-The ILLC residence is located just two blocks from Yonge Street, Eaton Centre, and Dundas Square.
+The ILLC residence is located just two blocks from Yonge Street, the Eaton Centre, and Dundas Square.
 Yonge Street contains miles of restaurants and retail shops.
-Eaton Centre is a large downtown mall on several floors that contains many stores and a fast food court.
-Dundas Square, patterned after New York City's Times Square, offers frequent free live performances by musicians and buskers and is surrounded by restaurants, stores, food courts, a new movie theater, and many large electronic billboards.
+The Eaton Centre is a large downtown mall on several floors that contains many stores and a fast food court.
+Dundas Square, patterned after New York City's Times Square, offers frequent free live performances by musicians and buskers and is surrounded by restaurants, stores, food courts, a movie theater, and many large electronic billboards.
 The ILLC is also a short walk from subway lines and streetcar lines to take you to other parts of Toronto.
-Toronto contains the tallest structure in the Western Hemisphere (the CN Tower), the second largest zoo in North America, a large variety of ethnic neighborhoods, Canada's largest museum of world cultures and natural history (Royal Ontario Museum), several prominent art museums, the hockey hall of fame, and the Harbourfront Centre, which is located on Lake Ontario and contains cultural attractions, shopping, boat cruises, and pedestrian walkways.
+Toronto contains the tallest free-standing structure in the Western Hemisphere (the CN Tower), the second largest zoo in North America, a new aquarium, a large variety of ethnic neighborhoods, Canada's largest museum of world cultures and natural history (Royal Ontario Museum), several prominent art museums (including the Art Gallery of Ontario with a fine collection of European and Canadian works), the Hockey Hall of Fame, and the Harbourfront Centre, which is located on Lake Ontario and contains cultural attractions, shopping, boat cruises, and pedestrian walkways.
 Penn State students will visit several of these locations as a group while in Toronto outside of class time.